-A disavow file is a text file that contains low-quality links and domains that you want Google to ignore.
-Google’s Disavow Links Tool allows webmasters to tell Google that they do not want certain links and domains to count for or against their ability to rank.
-Submitting a disavow file is typically only necessary if you’ve discovered you have a manual penalty for low-quality backlinks in Google Search Console.
+A disavow file is a text file that contains a list of low-quality links and bad domains that you want Google to ignore.
+Google’s Disavow Links Tool allows webmasters to tell Google that they do not want certain backlinks and sites to count for or against their ability to rank.
+Submitting a disavow file to Google is typically only necessary if you’ve discovered you have a manual penalty for low-quality backlinks in Google Search Console.
 If you find yourself in that unlucky boat and are looking for answers, this post is a great place to start.

 Note: Google’s Disavow Links Tool should be used with extreme caution, and only as a last resort once you’ve attempted to manually remove harmful links on your own.
 If you don’t have experience with disavowing links, get in touch with a reputable, white hat SEO agency to do the heavy-lifting for you (or you run the risk of accidentally disavowing valuable, hard-earned links).